tomaarsen/TheNounProjectAPI/docs/rst/introduction.rst

 Making requests
 ^^^^^^^^^^^^^^^

-Now that we have an API object with the keys set properly, we can start making requests.
-Let's take a look at some of the most useful methods:
+Once an API object has been set up, it can be used to make requests.
+Some of the most useful methods used for these requests are listed here.

 ========================================================== =======================
 Methods                                                    Example output